4bia: Plot

 A nerdy student named Ngid sees his school friends take some drugs, and he is beaten to death.
 One of the gang's member, Pink, is worried but fails to stop her friends from bullying Ngid.
 Unfortunately, when he is beaten, he curses his friends on a deadly charm, which requires a photo of a dead person with his/her eyes open.
 Things get worse when everything keeps moving by itself when ordered by Ngid's soul, and one by one the drug addicts start dying.
 Even though Pink did not beat him, Ngid's soul decides not to spare her too, because she had seen it all yet had not do anything to help him.
-In the end, a police officer comes by to warn her not to go outside, and is shocked to see Pink laughing after having gouged her own eyes; because the curse requires the victim to see Ngid, he cannot harm her anymore now that she has gotten rid of her ability to see.
-It is revealed that the person in the photo Ngid used to practice the charm is Pin, the disabled young woman in the first story who died with her eyes open.
+In the end, a police officer comes by to warn her not to go outside, and is shocked to see Pink laughing after having gouged her own eyes; because the curse requires the victim to see the picture of dead person, he cannot harm her anymore now that she has gotten rid of her ability to see.